KenKundert/nestedtext/doc/examples.rst

 .. literalinclude:: ../examples/deploy.nt

 Below is the code to parse this file.
-Note that basic types like integers, strings, booleans, and lists are specified using standard type annotations.
+Note that basic types like integers, strings, Booleans, and lists are specified using standard type annotations.
 Dictionaries with specific keys are represented by model classes, and it is possible to reference one model from within another.
 Pydantic_ also has built-in support for validating email addresses, which we can take advantage of